SWENGG4Y2024/SWENGG4Y2024Team03/Content Review Summarizer/Stakeholders for Content Review Summarizer Software.md

 ### 1.3 Definitions, Acronyms, and Abbreviations
 - **Stakeholder:** An individual or group with an interest in the success of the software project.
 - **Business Requirements:** High-level needs of the organization that the software must fulfill.
-- **Potential User Requirements:** Specific needs and expectations of the end users who will interact with the software.
+- **Potential User Requirements:** Specific needs and expectations of the buyers who will interact with the software.

 ### 1.4 References
 - [SWEBOK Guide](https://www.computer.org/web/swebok)
 - [IEEE Standard 830-1998](https://standards.ieee.org/standard/830-1998.html)

 ### 1.5 Overview
-This document provides an overview of the stakeholder requirements for the Content Review Summarizer, detailing business, user, system, and regulatory needs, as well as stakeholder profiles and their involvement in the project.
+This document provides an overview of the stakeholder requirements for the Content Review Summarizer, detailing business, system, and regulatory needs, as well as stakeholder profiles and their involvement in the project.

 ## 2. Stakeholder Requirements